-‘Hwarang’ Episode 10 Recap, Episode 11 Spoilers: The King’s Presence In Hwarang House Leaked, Will His Enemies Find Who He Is?
+‘Hwarang’ Episode 10 Recap, Episode 11 Spoilers: The King’s Presence In Hwarang House Leaked, Will The Crown’s Enemies Find Out Who He Is?

 Time Off From The Hwarang House

 Most of the Hwarang men were in Okta on their day out of Hwarang House.
 Noticing that the King is unusually happy, his guard noted that he should not be too cheerful especially now that someone knew about his real identity.
-The King dismissed his guard’s worries and gave him an order -to strike down anyone who harms Ah Ro even if it is the Commandant.
+The King dismissed his guard’s worries and gave him an order to strike down anyone who harms Ah Ro even if it is the Commandant.

 Soo Ho spent the day having fun with his friends who hinted about his inability to remember what happened during the night they sneaked away from Hwarang House.
 When his sister, Soo Yun, stepped in, the memories came back.
 Soo Yun tried to talk to Ban Ryu to apologize but her enraged brother stepped into the room and punched Ban Ryu.
 Before his brother could do further damage, she bonked him in the head with the bottle of liquor and his brother passed out.
 After the incident, So Hoo chastised her sister for holding him back.
 Soo Yun finally told him what really happened and warned him not to touch Ban Ryu once they are back in the Hwarang House.

 During their time out of the Hwarang House, Sun Woo went home to Master Ahn Ji’s house.
 The Master asked about life in the Hwarang House and how Ah Ro is doing.
-Master Ahn Ji subtly reminded Sun Woo in episode 10 that he wanted him to treat Ah Ro like a real sibling and protect her while they are in the Hwarang House.
+Master Ahn Ji subtly reminded Sun Woo in Episode 10 that he wanted him to treat Ah Ro like a real sibling and protect her while they are in the Hwarang House.

 The Next Hwarang Assignment